Skip to Main Content

 No one likes getting sick.

 And the flu virus changes every year.
-So, getting a yearly shot helps protect your child and those around him or her.
-Plus, it’s available at no cost to your child.
+So getting a yearly vaccine helps protect yourself, your child, and those around your family.
+Plus, it’s available at no cost to you or your child.

-The flu shot is a good idea for just about everyone.
-But these people are at an even higher risk of health problems from the flu:
+The flu vaccine is a good idea for just about everyone.
+But some people are at an even higher risk of health problems from the flu:

 Children and Families